 Apply a sealant or topcoat of your choice and let it dry completely before walking on the floor or moving furniture back into the room.

 Once all of your tiles are cut, you can begin laying them out according to the pattern you drew on the subfloor.
-Make sure that each tile is pressed firmly into place and that there is no excess adhesive or grout showing around the edges.
+Make sure that each tile is pressed firmly into place and that no excess adhesive or grout is showing around the edges.

 5. Add Borders